LangChain Output Parsers: Extract Structured Data from LLM Responses

 )

 Field descriptions are not just documentation — they are part of the format instructions sent to the LLM.
+Think of them as prompt engineering for your schema.
 A field named qty with no description leaves the model guessing.
 A field with Field(description="Quantity ordered, as an integer") removes all ambiguity.

 Mistake 3: Using the Wrong Parser for the Job